RustyYato/colorz/README.md

 NOTE that the coloring mode only affects `StyledValue` (which includes all outputs of the `Colorize` trait).
 Using `Style::apply`/`Style::clear` directly will not respect the coloring mode, and can be used to force coloring regardless of the current coloring mode.
-You can use `Style::should_color` to detect if a given style should be used based on the current coloring mode.
+You can use `Style::should_color` or `mode::should_color` to detect if a given style should be used based on the current coloring mode.

 ```rust